 Good: Retirees should relocate to Florida, where 75% of Americans choose to settle, because you will afford yourself the opportunity to develop a wide array of friendships.

-Good: The Internet serves as a means of expediently connecting people all across the globe, fostering new friendships and an exchange of ideas that wouldn't have occurred prior to its inception.
+Good: The internet serves as a means of expediently connecting people across the globe, fostering new friendships and an exchange of ideas that wouldn't have occurred prior to its inception.

-While the Internet offers a plethora of benefits, we're choosing to hone in on its ability to foster new friendships and exchange ideas.
-We'd also have to prove how this couldn't have happened prior to the Internet's inception – and that is good.
+- While the internet offers a host of benefits, we're choosing to hone in on its ability to foster new friendships and exchange ideas.
+We'd also have to prove how this couldn't have happened prior to the internet's inception – and that is good.
 The tighter your focus, the better your paper.

 Good: Given the grueling surgery and lifelong changes they endure, kidney donors should be financially compensated for their act of self-sacrifice.